What should we call the people that teachers teach?

 (The Tes approach, incidentally, is that we refer to “children” in nurseries, “pupils” in primaries and “students” in secondaries, with “pupils” a cross-sector catch-all and “young people” deployed in some circumstances.)

-In papers for today’s meeting of the Scottish Parliament’s Education, Children and Young People Committee (with each new parliamentary term, this committee itself faces a choice over what to call itself), the office of Scotland’s commissioner for children and (yes) young people asked members of its Young Advisors scheme - aged 12-17 - for their thoughts on the Education (Scotland) Bill.
+In papers for today’s meeting of the Scottish Parliament’s Education, Children and Young People Committee (with each new parliamentary term, this committee itself faces a choice over what to call itself), the office of Scotland’s commissioner for children and (yes) young people asked members of its Young Advisors scheme - aged 12-17 - for their thoughts on the Education (Scotland) Bill; the commissioner’s office also “extensively consulted” with children and young people from across Scotland over the course of a year.

-“We have some concerns about the use of the term ‘learner’ throughout the proposals and indeed more broadly in education,” the Young Advisors state.
+“We have some concerns about the use of the term ‘learner’ throughout the proposals and indeed more broadly in education,” the submission states.

 ‘Learner’ could ‘diminish’ children’s rights

-In the year that the UN Convention on the Rights of the Child (UNCRC) came into force in Scotland, their dislike of “learner” has a legal, children’s rights basis.
+In the year that the UN Convention on the Rights of the Child (UNCRC) came into force in Scotland, the dislike of “learner” has a legal, children’s rights basis.

-“We acknowledge that a proportion of those doing SQA qualifications in Scotland are adults, but the majority are children,” they say.
+“We acknowledge that a proportion of those doing SQA qualifications in Scotland are adults, but the majority are children,” the submission notes.
 “There is an inherent risk that, through the use of terms like learner, the status of children as rights holders under the UNCRC may be diminished.”

-Underlining their scepticism, they add: “Securing the involvement of learners [in the education bill] will not secure the involvement of children unless this is specified.”
+Underlining this scepticism, it adds: “Securing the involvement of learners [in the education bill] will not secure the involvement of children unless this is specified.”

 This raises an important point: in reaching for inclusivity and terminology that no one objects to, does education risk becoming clouded by linguistic vagueness, by generic, imprecise language that is actively unhelpful?